Sorry, you need to enable JavaScript to visit this website.

 Go on a date

 You may be physically attached to baby all day long, but consciously spending time together creates an emotional bond.
-Take her for a walk in the park, enjoy a healthy lunch together, or have a chat - from week 23 she can hear you.
+Forming a baby bond during your pregnancy can include taking baby for a walk in the park, enjoying a healthy lunch together, or having a chat - from week 23 baby can hear you.

 Sing baby, sing

 You may not be a karaoke queen but while others are diving for the earplugs, your baby is thinking your voice is the best in the world.
-Serenade her with the cheesiest love songs you can think of.
-She’ll enjoy the ‘power of love’ even if those around you don’t.
+Form a baby bond during pregnancy by serenading them with the cheesiest love songs you can think of.
+They’ll enjoy the ‘power of love’ even if those around you don’t.

 Have a bath

-Seeing as baby is hanging out in water feeling all warm and relaxed, why not join her?
+Seeing as baby is hanging out in water feeling all warm and relaxed, why not join them?
 Light some candles, play relaxing music, close your eyes and let the love wash over you.

 Write to baby

-Pregnancy journals are a great way to record those special memories.
+Pregnancy journals are a great way to record those special memories and form a baby bond during your pregnancy.
 The moment you found out you were pregnant, the first kick, the first time you saw a scan - imagine sharing with your child in years to come.

 Massage your bump

 Your baby will pick up on how you feel almost from the start.
 Their ears, eyes and tongue will be forming so they’ll be receptive to touch and sound.
-Gently stroke and rub your tum whenever you want to feel a connection, anytime after 12 weeks is safe, you might even get a ‘hello’ kick in response.
+Gently stroke and rub your tum whenever you want to feel a connection, anytime after 12 weeks is safe.

 Swimming

-That weightless feeling of being in water can help you get in touch with your body and your baby.
+That weightless feeling of being in water can help you get in touch with your body and allow for baby bonding during pregnancy.
 You can swim as early on in pregnancy as you want.
 Later, it can give those poor swollen feet some welcome relief too.

 Yoga

-Pregnancy yoga is a big thing.
+Pregnancy yoga is a big thing and can help build a baby bond.
 Simple stretching and basic poses are safe to do - but only after week 14.
 You may also learn relaxing breathing techniques, which will help you pay attention to your body and connect with baby.
+It’s important to tell your instructor that you are pregnant to ensure the moves are appropriate for you and your bump.
+Why not try our Baby2Body Wellness studio for calming meditations and stage-based exercises.

 prev Previous article